andrewcbancroft/andrewcbancroft-blog/content/blog/ios-development/patterns-and-practices/conveniently-transforming-immutable-types-swift.md

   - Swift

 ---
-A few weeks ago I wrote about [Immutable Types and Changing State in Swift][1], where I hoped to convey an &#8220;aha!-moment&#8221; that happened for me.
+A few weeks ago I wrote about [Immutable Types and Changing State in Swift][1], where I hoped to convey an "aha!-moment&#8221; that happened for me.

 Since then, I've learned a bit more.
 For example, the technique I presented for transforming instances of a Type immutably actually come for free when you use a value Type, such as a Struct!
-Check out [@NatashaTheRobot's][2] writeup on the subject, titled [&#8220;Mutating Functions in Swift Structs&#8221;][3], for more information.
+Check out [@NatashaTheRobot's][2] writeup on the subject, titled ["Mutating Functions in Swift Structs&#8221;][3], for more information.

 But let's say, for whatever reason, you'd like to use a _reference_ Type, such as a Class.
 In that case, the technique I presented in the aforementioned blog entry works out quite nicely. _Until&#8230;._